emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 The goal of this game is to discover as many collaboration objects as necessary in order to define leaf nodes that implement a piece of narrowly-defined logic that your feature needs.

 Tests of "logical units" exhaustively specify useful behavior and should give the author confidence that the unit is both complete and correct.
-Logical units's tests remain simple because there's no need to use test doubles—they merely provide various inputs and assert appropriate outputs.
+Logical units' tests remain simple because there's no need to use test doubles—they merely provide various inputs and assert appropriate outputs.

 <figure>
   ![Fig 14.
 Step 7](/img/tdd-fail/step7.svg)